ferdyrurka/serverless-faas-OpenFass-example/README.md

 ## What I mistake

-* Half-baked over engineering in Common/Config on add-user function
+* Half-baked over engineering in Common/Config on users function

 ## Author